Overinterested/SDFA/README.md

 - **Indexed sliding-window Annotation**: A light and fast annotation algorithm for annotating SVs with multiple resources, without repeatedly scanning the resource data.
 - **Numeric Annotation of Gene Feature (NAGF)**: A numeric and efficient assessment of the impact of SVs on genes, addressing the complexity and lengthiness of current gene feature annotations.
 - **SV-based GWAS Pipeline**: A SV-based GWAS analysis for large-scale population was constructed combined with Plink.

-## ⚠️ Important Notes
-We plan to release a major update by **November 25, 2025**, focusing on enhancing user experience, optimizing performance, and refining the overall code logic.
-Following these substantial improvements, a **new GitHub repository** will be launched.
-After this date, issues in the current repository will no longer be addressed, except for references or solutions related to the corresponding APIs in the new version.

 ## Getting Start